 Where: Australia, Argentina, New Zealand and South Africa

 This year, the All Blacks are comfortable favourites to add yet another piece of silverware to their trophy cabinet, but they’ll need to do that in a condensed version of the tournament.
-Where previous editions have seen each team play each other twice, the Rugby World Cup and annual mid-year internationals have forced the 2019 tournament to be reduced to just three games each.
-With each team playing one another on just one occasion, a solitary upset has the potential to have a drastic impact on the outcome of the tournament, and victory is far from assured for the dominant Kiwis, whose match-up against the Wallabies on the 10th of August will act as the first match of the Bledisloe Cup, with the second and final game to be played a week later on the 17th of August.
+With each team playing one another twice, a victory is far from assured for the dominant Kiwis, whose match-up against the Wallabies will act as the first match of the Bledisloe Cup, along with a tough challenge against World Champions, South Africa.

 All events shown as Sydney time, adjust for regional differences.